kachurovskiy/nanoels/h4/README.md

 ### GCode

+🚧 GCode support and lathecode editor are not ready for general use, below is a preview of what's coming 🚧

 Commands can be sent to device e.g. using [our Web-based GCode sender](https://kachurovskiy.github.io/nanoels/h4/sender.html) while connected over USB.
 The following commands are currently implemented:

 - G0, G1 - linear move